-Jesse Jr: We start off by grinding our own corn to make the masa and we add that o the corn husks that we soak over night.
+Jesse Jr: We start off by grinding our own corn to make the masa and we add that to the corn husks that we soak over night.
 We do a traditional pork, pork and jalapeno, beef, chicken, and we are one of the few that started doing a vegetarian and vegan tamale for our customers.
 We do a bean and also a rajas tamale.
 The masa is also gluten-free.
 We also do special orders.
-We had a customer today who brought in his own game, so we will be making elk tamales.
+We had a customer once who brought in his own game, so we made elk tamales.

 We are making these tamales all by hand with crews that are working around the clock.
 They are always fresh and never frozen.

-Jesse Sr. is referred to as the doctor of tamalogy.
+Jesse Sr. you are referred to as the doctor of tamalogy.
 Care to elaborate?

 Jesse Sr: I suppose it’s because I am the master at making tamales, but tamales have been made since 5,000 BC in the pre-Colombian era.
 Every time you get a tamale from la Popular you are getting a piece of us.
 This is a little gift wrapped in a corn husk.

 Why did you switch from using Manteca to corn oil?